 Set in Oxfordshire’s Cornbury Estate, Wilderness offers an eclectic mix of starry music acts, talks, fine dining, wild swimming and spa-style pampering – all in the idyllic countryside.

-First things first, the music: Swedish pop visionary Robyn is getting the party started the first night of the festival, playing hits from her latest album Honey along with much-loved classics from 2010 album Body Talk (because who doesn’t want to indulge in a moment of nostalgia belting out the lyrics to ‘Dancing On My Own’?).
-Then the following day, Bombay Bicycle Club are bringing their indie-rock beats to the stage following a three-year hiatus.
+First things first, the music: Bombay Bicycle Club are bringing their indie-rock beats to the stage following a three-year hiatus on the Friday night.
+Then on Saturday, Swedish pop visionary Robyn is getting the party started, playing hits from her latest album Honey along with much-loved classics from 2010 album Body Talk (because who doesn’t want to indulge in a moment of nostalgia belting out the lyrics to ‘Dancing On My Own’?).
 Finally, seeing off the festival for another year in true top-tapping, hip-shaking style is supreme dance duo Groove Armada.

 One of the biggest pulls of Wilderness – and perhaps the only one to successfully tug London foodies away from the capital for the weekend – is the banquets and feasting scene.
 This year, gods of the restaurant world descending on the festival include Israeli chef Yossi ‘Papi’ Elad of Palomar and Barbary fame; Kitchen Table’s head chef James Knappett; Wilderness stalwart Angela Hartnett (of London’s Murano), and the team behind Petersham Nurseries.
 Each will be serving up fresh takes on their signature cuisine and filling watering mouths with a taste bomb of fine flavours from around the world.